gty3310/Voicer/readme.md

-## Voicer - A web app for visualizing news by location. / Google Trends but for Twitter
+## Voicer - A web app for visualizing people's tweets about any topics/ Google Trends but for Twitter

 ### Background and Overview